Intermountain Healthcare is offering a free Behavioral Health Navigation Service for anyone who needs mental health support related to COVID-19.

-QUESTION: Who answers the Emotional Health Relief Hotline?
+QUESTION: Who answers the Behavioral Health Navigation Service?

-Care Navigators and Care Coordinators from Intermountain Healthcare’s Behavioral Health Clinical Program, and Castell Health, Intermountain's new comprehensive health platform company support the Emotional Health Relief Hotline.
+Care Navigators and Care Coordinators from Intermountain Healthcare’s Behavioral Health Clinical Program, and Castell Health, Intermountain's new comprehensive health platform company support the Behavioral Health Navigation Service.
 Our caregivers are trained in supporting, guiding, navigating, and connecting patients to health care resources and service options across the State of Utah and at Intermountain Healthcare.
 We don’t provide diagnostic patient assessment, medication management, or psychotherapy.
 However, we help patients understand different options related to mental wellbeing and behavioral healthcare.

 QUESTION: How much does the hotline cost?

 The service is free.
 For some callers, we may recommend referrals to treatment options that follow regular billing practices.
 Some of those resources may offer financial assistance or be covered by insurance, which will be explained when the person reaches out.
 But calling the hotline is completely free.

 QUESTION: Who should use the Behavioral Health Navigation Service?

 We welcome all callers, whether someone feels mild emotional stress or has more intensive levels of mental health need.

 QUESTION: Can those who feel more comfortable speaking Spanish call the hotline for support?

 Yes, we offer free interpretation services for people who speak Spanish and 19 other languages.

 QUESTION: Do you have any general tips for staying mentally healthy during this unusual time?